rogermartensson/itop-cluster-ci/README.md

 From the original work of lndevnull there is a tab to describe Logical Volumes this cluster object is using.

 #### Database Schema

-Database Schema is extened with support for choosing a DBCluster or a DBServer.
+Database Schema is extended with support for choosing a DBCluster or a DBServer.

+For REST-users do note that dbserver_id and dbserver_name is removed from DatabaseSchema.
+Please use softwareinstance_id and softwareinstance_name.

 ### WebServer / WebCluster / Web Application

 The WebCluster also has a new Software definition for use in the Software catalogue.

 #### WebServer

-WebServer is the extened with a new Tab called Web Clusters where clusters the WebServer is part of is listed.
+WebServer is the extended with a new Tab called Web Clusters where clusters the WebServer is part of is listed.

 #### WebCluster

 WebCluster is a new class that is supposed to define an installed cluster.
 In iTop this object is defined to connect 1 or more WebServers as part of a cluster.

 The DBCluster is based on the SoftwareInstance interface like the WebServer.
 Although with some extensions.